jksunflower28/TaskManager/README.md

 **Task Manager App**
-Stay organized and boost productivity!
-The Task Manager App lets you easily create, update, and track your tasks in one simple interface.
-Whether it’s personal to-dos or work projects, this app helps you stay on top of what matters most.
+is a simple and intuitive application designed to help users organize, track, and manage their tasks efficiently.

+**Key Features**
+Add Tasks: Quickly create new tasks with a title, description, and optional due date.
+Update Tasks: Edit task details as priorities change.
+Delete Tasks: Remove completed or unnecessary tasks easily.
+View Tasks: See all your tasks in a structured list or categorized view.
+Task Status: Mark tasks as pending, in progress, or completed to track progress

-Develope using Python and Flask
+Developed using Python and Flask